Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 The parameters are embedded filters that are required to make the SQL work.
 It also serves to limit the amount of data returned.

-// TODO - add ReportBuilder stuffies here once done The SQL for a Data Source is created outside of Canvas.
+// TODO - add ReportBuilder stuffies here once done The following fields are used to connect to MySQL and Postgress: hostName port database userName password tableName

+The SQL for a Data Source is created outside of Canvas.
 Data Source may require parameters and default values for some fields; indicating which are changeable by users.
 Examples will be a date range for very large amounts of data.
 Some values will be set conservatively to ensure that a Report does not return 1bn rows if the user does not enter a value.
 The system stores a list of all fields.
 This can be supplemented, for example: field description (allowing to build a data dictionary if this is not available in the underlying database), quality of the data, and so on.